apache/fury/docs/protocols/java_object_graph_spec.md

 ## Meta String

-Meta string is mainly used to encode meta strings such class name and field names.
+Meta string is mainly used to encode meta strings such as class name and field names.

 ### Encoding Algorithms